Great care is required to free a frozen ground glass stopper from a reagent bottle containing a chemical solution due to the:

 CLEAPSS.
 2019 Helpline advice, CLEAPSS UK

-‘Ground-Glass Joint Glassware’, Geneseo, The State University of New York website, https://www.geneseo.edu/chemstockroom/ground-joint-glassware (Accessed August 2019)
+‘Ground-Glass Joint Glassware’ tab on the 'Glassware Safety' page, Geneseo, The State University of New York website, https://www.geneseo.edu/chemstockroom/glassware-safety (Link updated May 2020)

 SciLabware.
 2015.
 SciLabware laboratory glassware, plasticware & accessories, Scilabware website, https://www.scilabware.com/pub/media/wysiwyg/literature/SciLabware_2015_Main_Catalogue_Low_Res_English__1_.pdf (Accessed via https://www.scilabware.com/en/media/literature) pg 296